Advancing Public Service through Research and Community Partnerships

 At UCF’s School of Public Administration, research fuels real-world practices.
-Our nationally recognized faculty are among the most published in their fields and include five fellows of the National Academy of Public Administration (NAPA), a distinction that recognizes the highest level of expertise and service in public affairs.
+Our nationally recognized faculty are among the most published in their fields and include six fellows of the National Academy of Public Administration, a distinction that recognizes the highest level of expertise and service in public affairs.

 Students have the opportunity to work alongside professors whose research informs solutions to complex social issues — from homelessness to disaster response to nonprofit strategy.
-Our strong partnerships with local governments, nonprofits and community organizations not only connect students to hands-on projects, but also enhance classroom learning and drive community impact.
+Our strong partnerships with local governments, nonprofits and community organizations not only connect students to hands-on projects but also enhance classroom learning while driving community impact.

 Whether you’re contributing to a study, analyzing data, or presenting at a national conference, you’ll build the skills, experience and network to lead confidently in your field.